 - Something you know, like a PIN or an answer to a question

 - Something you have, like a smartphone, or

 - Something you are, like a fingerprint

-The most common method of two-factor authentication is through an authentication app, like Google Authenticator, which generates unique, one-time authentication codes that refresh every 30 seconds.
-When you log into an account that is using two-factor authentication, it will prompt you to enter the PIN on your authenticator app.
+There are two common methods of two-factor authentication: through SMS or through an authentication app, like Google Authenticator, which generates unique, one-time authentication codes that refresh every 30 seconds.
+When you log into an account that is using two-factor authentication, it will prompt you to enter the authentication code you received.